The Great Pottery Throw Down on More 4 – everything you need to know

 When is The Great Pottery Throw Down on TV?

-The series is on More4 on Wednesdays at 9pm, with every episode repeated on Channel 4 on Sundays at 7pm.
+The series is on More4 on Wednesdays at 9pm.
 You can also watch each episode on catch-up service All4 for 30 days after it airs.

 What is The Great Pottery Throw Down about?